gradle/gradle/design-docs/component-metadata.md

     - Reason is logged as "not an Ivy Module" (or similar)
 - All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted
 - Test cases from earlier stories will be modified or replaced by the test cases here

+## Story: Add Java API for component metadata rules

+Use `RuleAction` to provide a Java API for component metadata rules: `ComponentMetadataHandler.eachComponent(RuleAction<ComponentMetadataDetails>)`

+Generate closure-based methods for any methods that take a `RuleAction` parameter, and remove the existing Closure-accepting duplicates.

 ## Story: Build reports reasons for failure to resolve due to custom component selection rules